callumflack/callum-flack-design/pages/_posts/notes-on-deciphering-sun-tzu.md

 > For learning, you gain daily; for the Way, you lose daily.

 Within ancient Chinese strategy, learning concretises mental models, which are always simplified models of reality “thereby preventing reality from being grasped as it actually is.”
 Thus, Tao stresses unlearning and not knowing, so as to see clearly.
 In this way, Tao resembles the Zen idea of “_no mind_”.
-(Zen Buddhism was originally influenced by Taoism but they are two different philosophies.)

-_Because “the essence of warfare is to betray its model”, when one has unlearned and keeps “no mind”, it becomes particularly difficult to anticipate one’s moves._
+(Zen Buddhism was originally influenced by Taoism but they are two different philosophies.) _Because “the essence of warfare is to betray its model”, when one has unlearned and keeps “no mind”, it becomes particularly difficult to anticipate one’s moves._ This is the Tao as strategy.

 Again, the water metaphor helps to summarise the Tao philosophy: by being formless, one is endlessly adaptable, always open to potential.
 Your Shih is constantly replenished.
 And _because potential always preceeds impetus, you can naturally find for yourself the right action under the right conditions._

 <!-- One must find the leverage point and the timing before acting. -->

 By shedding dogma, by killing all your darlings, your mind can see clearly the opportunities right in front of you.
-You are not phased by finding problems you could never have foreseen because you know that is the natural order. _You find the difference between your plans and what actually happens causes you no friction._

-This is how "_the weak defeats the strong_” and how “_striking second_” are “the products of the organic structure of Chinese strategic thought.”
+You are not phased by finding problems you could never have foreseen because you know that is the natural order. _You find the difference between your plans and what actually happens causes you no friction._ This is how "_the weak defeats the strong_” and how “_striking second_” are “the products of the organic structure of Chinese strategic thought.”

 ## Propensity and impetus